The Baby Dance

-The Baby Dance is a 1998 drama film produced by Showtime about adoption.
+The Baby Dance is a 1998 American television drama film about adoption.
+The film premiered on Showtime on August 23, 1998.
 It was written and directed by Jane Anderson, based on her play of the same name, with Stockard Channing and Laura Dern starring in the lead roles.

 Plot

 Wanda LeFauve is a poor mother of four with an unemployed husband living in a trailer outside Shreveport, Louisiana.
 Pregnant again, she finds a newspaper ad placed by a couple hoping to adopt a newborn.
 Summoning up her courage, Wanda makes the telephone call.
 The couple — Rachel and Richard Luckman — are wealthy, Jewish urbanites from Los Angeles.
 They skirt logistics, legal matters, fears and prejudices prior to the child's birth.